 Height: 146 meters

 Area: 230 square meters

 Even when one has been up close to these mighty monuments, the figures never cease to amaze.
 Featuring an elaborate interior, Khufu’s pyramid has burial chambers for both the king and queen, a gallery, weight-relieving chambers (preventing any interior collapse), descending and ascending passageways and air shafts – which may have been built to allow Khufu’s spirit to exit and rise to the heavens.

-The base of Khufu’s pyramid is level to 2 centimetres.
+The base of Khufu’s pyramid is level to 2 centimetres

 Having learned from previous construction projects, the Egyptians were master builders by the time they came to build Khufu’s pyramid.
-Using the sun and the stars, they were able to calculate true north – and all their pyramids ran parallel to the north-south and east-west axis.
+Using the sun and the stars, they were able to calculate true north – and all their structures ran parallel to the north-south and east-west axis.
 Furthermore, they were somehow able to excavate and level the foundation.
 No one knows exactly how, but whatever method they used worked.
 Even today, the base of Khufu’s pyramid is level to 2 centimetres.

 We still can’t say for sure how they did it…

 Given the tools they had at the time and the surrounding desert sand and gravel (which would have made the use of wheels impossible) there are a number of theories as to how the Egyptians managed to transport the enormous 2.5 ton blocks from the quarry to the build site.
 Egyptologists and experts generally accept that giant ramps were used in the construction of the pyramids, but the dimensions of the ramps themselves are still disputed.